The Bayes cost in the binary decision problem: Introduction

-The structure of the paper is as follows.
-In the second section the the binary choice problem for a particularly simple pair of examples states is tackled, and the strategy is described for breaching the Helstrom bound.
-In the conclusion the result is briefly restated and some general comments added.
+The structure of the rest of paper is as follows.
+In section II and III the impact of an insertion of a barrier on a ring is studied in the instantaneous and adiabatic case respectively.
+The binary choice problem between two quantum states is tackled at the end of each section.
+In the conclusion the result is briefly reviewed and some general comments added.